Pinoy Big Brother: Other hosts

 Asia Agcaoili spearheaded the show for the viewers of Studio 23.
 Her show, called Pinoy Big Brother on Studio 23: Si Kuya, KaBarkada Mo (Pinoy Big Brother on Studio 23: Your Big Brother, Your Buddy), not only featured snippets from the primetime telecast the night before, but also featured opinion polls both from the man on the street and those sending SMS, spoof segments, unaired videos, and feed from inside the house (either live feed or footage taped earlier).
 Studio 23 has stopped the practice since the second Celebrity Edition and instead resorted to airing the delayed late morning/early afternoon feeds.

 Talk show host Boy Abunda hosted the post-season documentaries, was often invited to conduct interviews, and appeared on the Big Night to which he last appeared in Otso.
 It featured issues and controversies about the housemates.

 Series overview

-The show has spawned ten (including current) regular (or main) seasons, two celebrity seasons, four teen seasons since it began airing on August 21, 2005.
-In the entire 2,044 aggregate days of being filmed (including those days where the show did not air for any reason, such as the observance of the Holy Week), 392 housemates entered the house, 17 of whom were crowned Big Winners.
-The most recent winner is Anji Salvacion of Pinoy Big Brother: Kumunity Season 10.
+The show has spawned eleven regular (or main) seasons, four celebrity seasons (including current), and four teen seasons since it began airing on 21 August 2005.
+In the entire 2,262 aggregate days of filming (including those days where the show did not air for any reason, such as the observance of the Holy Week and Election Day), 450 housemates entered the house, 20 of whom were crowned Big Winners.
+The most recent winners are the duo consisting of Brent Manalo and Mika Salamanca from Pinoy Big Brother: Celebrity Collab Edition.